himanish-star/Track-Your-Tabs/README.md

  - Track your time on the internet
  - Share your daily surfing time on social media
  - Alerts you when you exceed the maximum surf time alloted by you over a particular website :bell:
+ - Measure your internet data transfer speed.

+__________

+## Future Targets
  - Keeps track of the data you use over the internet.
 Tells you about the amount of data used per site.
- - Measure your internet data transfer speed.
+ - View others time on the net too!
  - Don't worry about passwords as we bring to you face recognition and authentication.
 Cool huh ?
- - View others time on the net too!

 __________

 ## Meet the creators :
  - Soumya Himanish Mohapatra